-WELD 1204 Introduction to MIG Welding - A study of basic Gas Metal Arc Welding (MIG).
-This course covers proper operation of equipment, shop safety, and welding of steel in flat and horizontal positions.
+WELD 1204 Introduction to MIG Welding - A study of Gas Metal Arc Welding (GMAW).
+This course covers welding of carbon steel using the GMAW short circuit process, weld joints and positions, set up and operation of welding equipment, and shop safety.
 (S)

-WELD 1304 Introduction to SMAW - A study of basic Shielded Metal Arc Welding (SMAW) (stick) process.
-This course covers proper operation of equipment, shop safety, and welding of steel in the flat and horizontal positions.
+WELD 1304 Introduction to SMAW - A study of Shielded Metal Arc Welding (stick) process.
+This course covers welding of carbon steel using the SMAW process, weld joints and positions, proper set up and operation of equipment, and shop safety.
 (F)

 WELD 1403 Manufacturing Safety - This course will cover health and safety guidelines used in today's Industrial settings.
 Material covered will include safe work practices for use of electrical, mechanical, and fire safety as well as the laws governing them.
-Occupational health precautions will also be covered.(F, Su)
+Occupational health precautions will also be covered.
+(F, Su)